Arc-Computer/arc-memory/docs/roadmap/ci_integration_strategy.md

 4. **Performance Optimization**: Capture agent traces to understand and improve performance
 5. **Provenance Tracking**: Record why every change was made and by whom (human or agent)

-## Framework-Agnostic Approach
+## Framework-Agnostic and Database-Flexible Approach

-Drawing inspiration from NVIDIA's AIQ framework, our CI integration will be framework-agnostic, treating all components as function calls to enable true composability.
-This allows teams to use Arc Memory regardless of their agent usage level.
+Drawing inspiration from NVIDIA's AIQ framework and Neo4j's GraphRAG ecosystem, our CI integration will be both framework-agnostic and database-flexible, treating all components as function calls to enable true composability.
+This allows teams to use Arc Memory regardless of their agent usage level and database preference (SQLite for individual developers, Neo4j for team-wide collaboration).

 ### For Agent-Heavy Teams